rickmurdock/notes/ReactJS/ReactJSEncyclopedia.md

 When our app loads we can grab that cookie (if available) and send the auth_token along with a header titled X-AUTH-TOKEN to our server.
 Then if we access the /dashboard endpoint, it will return the message information related to the user who is logged in.

+---

-Lesson: Unit Tests for React
+[Lesson: Unit Tests for React]

-Testing React applications using Jest
+# Testing React applications using Jest

 To test React applications, we will use Jest, as it was created by Facebook, the creators of React, to test all JavaScript code, including JSX.

-An overview of Jest
+## An overview of Jest

 Jest uses three functions, describe, test, and expect, to define tests.